kmurata798/GameTrace/Proposals/junior-proposal.md

 **Write a paragraph summary of the current status of your project, what you hope to achieve during the intensive, how and why.**

 My current status on my project is needing proposal approval.
 I want to improve my Flask and database skills while creating this project.
 I feel like I was attempting to learn Django as another framework for BEW, but I need to improve my skills in Flask as well.
 Becoming familiar with multiple frameworks can open oppotunities for me to use the one that I am more comfortable with.
+Considering building up on this project for the future too.

 ## Challenges I Anticipate

 **List out the challenges you anticipate for completing this project.**

 I anticipate that I may have trouble getting used to using flask after practicing Django for my previous projects.
 I want to review the concepts I learned to create a Flask app and create an app that could use databases to store a user's data (Achievements, friends, etc...)
-I may transform this into a bigger project, but I want to get used to Flask.

 ## Skateboard